chuangw6/COMP90041_Tutorial/resources/readings.md

-# A list of articles, blogs and books you might find usefule
+# A list of articles, blogs and books you might find useful

 ### **1. Always override `hashCode` when you override `equals`**
 ---